ikmb/exome-seq/README.md

 Make sure to keep your version of the pipeline up-to-date with the repository:

 `nextflow pull bfx-core/NF-diagnostics-exome -hub ikmb`

+## Supported Tool chains

+This pipeline can be run with one of two processing chains - GATK4 and Freebayes.

+To use one of the two processing chains, use the `tool` option:

+`nextflow run bfx-core/NF-diagnostics-exome --samples /path/to/sample_list.csv -hub ikmb --tol gatk`

+`nextflow run bfx-core/NF-diagnostics-exome --samples /path/to/sample_list.csv -hub ikmb --tool freebayes`

+Note that GATK is the default and does not need to be specified.

 ## Supported enrichment kits